Welcome to the Creative Arts Team!

 We love NNS around here!
-It stands for Nashville Number System.
-This is what we use for our chard charts.
+It stands for the Nashville Number System.
+This is the system we use for our chord charts.
 For more information check out our NNS Tutorial video online.

 Where can I find announcements for the team?

-We post all of our major updates, prayer requests, & announcements on our private Facebook group.
+We post all of our major announcements, updates, & prayer requests on our private Facebook group.
 Major updates will also be emailed to you.
 Information relevant to a specific week will be emailed to you through Planning Center.
 If you are having trouble accessing any of this, give a shout to your Core Leader!